Sreng-S/PVTest1/README.md

 `$ npm start`

-Then, to run `npm install`, gist clone, Decrypt the file, and echo the result.
+Then, will be progress automatically - `npm install`, gist clone, Decrypt the file, and echo the result.

 ## NOTES